2024 Solar Incentives Guide for Millstone, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar system.
-Property tax exemptions allow you to exclude the added value of your solar system when you calculate the amount of property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
+Property tax exemptions allow you to ignore the value added by your solar system when you calculate the amount of property tax you need to pay.

-• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a specified (generally small) amount of electricity qualify for SRECs or other performance-based incentives.
-SRECs and the like are typically given by your state government.
-You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a threshold (usually small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Regional Coverage